shreyanshTechz/DigiCode/README.md

 ### About

-Show Your Coding Skill on this platform and compete with your peer groups.
+It helps you to show Your Coding Skill on this platform and compete with your peer groups.

 Digicode is a platform where regular contests are organised by students of NIT Jalandhar.